Summary:

 Final Tips For Writing Better LinkedIn Connection Request Messages

-• Be specific.
-Be clear whether you’re seeking an introduction, advice, an interview, or networking.
-A direct message will generate an immediate response when sending a connection request.
-Specifically, referencing projects in a connection message would also spark their interest.
+- Be specific: Be clear whether you’re seeking an introduction, advice, an interview, or networking.
+A direct message can generate an immediate response (e.g., referencing projects in a connection message can spark their interest)

 Don'ts